 My research philosophy and motivation:

-The concepts of invasion ecology crosscut ecosystems and can be applied to forest, grassland, desert, and tundra systems.
-As ecologists and human beings we are responsible for the health of the land, and thus must act as doctors invested in our patients.
+As human beings we are responsible for the health of the land.
 We need to sit quietly, observe, and listen to what the land is telling us in its current state.
 Once our observations are collected, we hypothesize and then implement our strategy to restore the land to our notion of “perfect health.”
-We cannot prescribe a general treatment; instead, by understanding the ecological underpinnings that govern invasion, we assist the land in moving toward self-renewal.
-Thus, my research focuses on understanding and manipulating the mechanisms of invasion to restore degraded communities.
+We cannot prescribe a general treatment; instead, by understanding the ecological underpinnings that govern plant communities and rangeland systems, we assist the land in moving toward self-renewal.
+Thus, my work is people-centric and driven by a desire to help others not only understand, but value what rangelands have to offer.

 Past themes of my research have included: